Neowise, the brightest comet in years, is visible now. How to catch it

 Comet Neowise might just be the biggest space snowball in decades.
-After Swan and Atlas -- two other promising comets discovered earlier in 2020 -- fizzled and faded away, Comet C/2020 F3 (that's Neowise) seems poised to deliver.
+After Swan and Atlas -- two other promising comets discovered earlier in 2020 -- fizzled and faded away, Comet C/2020 F3 (aka Neowise) appears poised to deliver.

 Last week, it passed a critical point: It survived its closest pass by the sun on July 3 without cracking up from the heat, as many comets often do.
 Over the weekend, a number of amateur astrophotographers began sharing stunning images of the comet captured as it appeared just above the horizon in predawn skies.